Email design system

-Use a modular template system for your branded marketing emails
+A guide to using a modular approach to design your branded marketing emails

 Example of an email template broken apart into modules.

-Modular email design takes a master template approach to your email's design and code and offers a reusable framework for a more efficient workflow.
-It improves the quality and consistency of your campaigns while saving you time on common, repeatable email production workflows.
+This guide will help you use a modular template approach to your email's design and code, with a reusable framework for a more efficient workflow.
+It will improve the quality and consistency of your campaigns while saving you time on common, repeatable email production workflows.

-While setting up a modular template system requires some up-front work, it simplifies your day to day workflow, saving you a lot of time in the long run.
+While setting up an email design system requires some up-front work, it simplifies your day to day workflow, saving you a lot of time in the long run.

 • Last minute requests